martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 The problem is compounded by the fact that an identity provider is not required to verify that the entity requesting an identity assertion controls the keys.
 Nor is it currently able to perform this validation.
-Note however that this verification is not a necessary condition for a secure protocol, as established in {{SIGMA}}.
+This is not an issue because verification is not a necessary condition for a secure protocol, nor would it be sufficient as established in {{SIGMA}}.

 A simple solution to this problem is suggested by {{SIGMA}}.
 The identity of endpoints is included under a message authentication code (MAC) during the